top of page

 • 2 min read

+Your organization has a personality.
 And it might be working against you.
-Because its information-processing preferences are often one-sided, and unknown to management.
 Welcome to the world of The Organizational Personality (TOP).

-So bear with me: We need to briefly dive into scientific personality psychology.
+So bear with me: Let's briefly dive into scientific personality psychology.
 It's worth it, I promise.
-One short detour, and you'll immediately understand why I claim: organisations have a personality.
+One short detour, and you'll immediately understand why I claim: organisations have a personality and there are risks hiding in plain sight.

 Let's take it step by step.